Does Medicare Cover Hearing Aids?

 Even if you struggle to get Medicare to cover hearing aids, there are alternative methods to assist with that hefty hearing aid invoice.

 You can purchase Medicare Supplement Insurance, also known as Medigap, to help lower your out-of-pocket expenses.
-While Medigap is available, there are some restrictions you should be aware of, like most states requiring the purchaser be over 65.
+While Medigap is available, there are some restrictions you should be aware of, like most states requiring the purchaser to be over 65.
 Only a handful of states offer a Medigap option for individuals under that age.

 - Easter Seals